-- Q21.
-Are grants given by Government through a Government department subject to output tax? - A21.
-There will be no GST implication on the grant because they are given in the form of money, hence, a non-supply.
-Furthermore, supplies made by the Federal or State Government are out of scope supplies and are not subject to GST.
-Likewise, grants received by the Government or any Government agencies (NGO) from overseas donors such as DANIDA, UNESCO and World Bank is regarded as a non-supply. - Q22.
-What is the GST treatment on research grant given by the Government? - A22.
+Q21.
+Are grants given by Government through a government department subject to GST?

+A21.
+Supplies made by the Federal Government or State Governments are out of scope supplies.
+Therefore grant given by the Government is regarded as non-supply and not subject to GST.

+Q22.
+What is the GST treatment on research grant given by the Government?

+A22.
 Outright grant given by the Government is regarded as non-supply and not subject to GST.
-If in return for the grant the Government receives benefits in the form of research patent rights as a consideration, the patent right is regarded as a taxable supply.
-The receiver of grant, if he is a GST registered person, must charge GST to the Government on the patent rights supplied to the government.
+If in return for the grant the Government receives benefits in the form of research patent rights as a consideration, the patent right is a taxable supply.
+The receiver of the grant, if he is a GST registered person, he must account GST on the grant for the patent rights supplied to the government.